 By Sarah Protzman Howlett

 Another school year means yet another round of standardized tests for our teenagers.
 Sophomores will take their first shot at the PSAT, the PreACT, or both.
 These are preliminary tests for the SAT and ACT, respectively.
-They allow students to practice taking a college entrance exam, and help predict a student’s future score on the ACT and SAT.
+They allow students some college placement test practice, and help predict a student’s future score on the ACT and SAT.
 Colleges don’t see these scores, but there is still value.
 For starters, a top-ranking PSAT score can mean recognition by the prestigious National Merit Scholarship program (NMS).
 But even for students who won’t score in NMS range, find out why experts think these preliminary tests are worth taking seriously.

 PSAT Prep vs. PreACT Prep